Anthony-Macabata/Built-Active-Active-Enterprise-Core-with-VRRP-MSTP-DHCP-Failover/README.md

 Most networks run Active-Passive Failover design.
 One router does all the work.
 The other sits there collecting dust, waiting for a disaster that might never happen.
 That's a waste of hardware.
 For this project, I wanted every device to actually **do something**.
 No idle backups.
 No wasted bandwidth.

 I engineered an Active-Active infrastructure where:
-1. VLANs 10,30,50,70 gets its primary DHCP pool from Core Router 1, the other half DHCP pool gets it from Core Router 2 in the event that Core Router 1 dies
+1. VLAN 10 gets its primary DHCP pool from Core Router 1, the other half DHCP pool gets it from Core Router 2 in the event that Core Router 1 dies

-2. VLANs 20,40,60,80 gets its primary DHCP pool from Core Router 2, the other half DHCP pool gets it from Core Router 1 in the event that Core Router 2 dies
+2. VLAN 20 gets its primary DHCP pool from Core Router 2, the other half DHCP pool gets it from Core Router 1 in the event that Core Router 2 dies

 3. Each VLANs gets its own VRRP Gateway which acts as a Virtual Router, so in total we have one gateway per VLAN shared by both Core Routers